niemandkun/cmapping/README.md

 - `pack(self)` - returns bytes that represents C-struct filled by current instance values
 - `__init__(self, data)` - create and initialize object from binary data (its body is only a call of `unpack`, so it's safe to override)

-Another important place in module is flag `CStruct.enable\_dynamic\_structures`, which means that you can modify fields definitions for each class derived from CStruct on runtime.
-By default it set to `False`, because if it is `True` CStruct will rebuild parser before create each new instance of class, but it is lack of performance.
+Another important place in module is flag `CStruct.enable_dynamic_structures`, which means that you can modify fields definitions for each class derived from CStruct on runtime.
+By default it is set to `False`, because if it is `True` CStruct will rebuild parser before create each new instance of class, but it is lack of performance.

 ### In background:
 `cmapping` uses `struct` module from standard Python library and introspection.
 At first, it looks at all class members and builds appropriate formatting string, that provides `struct` parser with binary data format.
 Then, parser disassemble binary data.
 Finally, `cmapping` maps results to object's members and build Python object with fields initialized from raw data. `pack()` function repeats the same work in reverse order, except that formatting string is already buildet and parser is already initialized.